 - A chest x-ray to rule out any secondary cancers occurring in the lungs

-If you are worried about your cancer returning contact your doctor or nurse; they may decide to bring forward the date of your follow up appointment to investigate your concerns.
+If you experience any new symptoms or changes in your health, contact your clinical team; they may decide to bring forward the date of your follow up appointment to investigate your concerns.

 What if my cancer spreads to another part of my body?